-Odds are that if you have been arrested in Los Angeles, you'll have a cell phone or smart phone on you.
+Odds are that if you have been arrested in Los Angeles, you'll have a cell phone or smartphone on you.
 As police pat you down and confiscate items in your possession, including your phone, can they start going through your phone, searching your texts, e-mails, phone logs, social media use, and photos?

-Not without a warrant they can't.
+Not without a warrant, they can't.

 The Fourth Amendment to the Constitution protects all of us from “unreasonable search and seizure” by law enforcement.
 In June 2014, a unanimous United States Supreme Court held that in most cases, it is a violation of an accused's Fourth Amendment rights for police to search the contents of their phone without first obtaining a search warrant.

 Police have long had the right to “pat down” individuals they've placed under arrest both for their own safety and to make sure that any evidence the person may have on them isn't destroyed.
 In Riley v.
 California, 134 S. Ct.
-2473 (2014), the Supreme Court said that neither of those reasons justify looking through the contents of a cell phone.
+2473 (2014), the Supreme Court said that neither of those reasons justifies looking through the contents of a cell phone.

 As Chief Justice John Roberts wrote, “once an officer has secured a phone and eliminated any potential physical threats…, data on the phone can endanger no one.”
 He added that police could simply turn off a phone or remove its battery if they were concerned that data or information on the phone which might contain evidence would be erased or deleted.